by James MacGregor Palmer

 While these ideas seem rather novel in the Western Hemisphere, the small Asian nation of Bhutan replaced GDP growth as a primary goal years ago.
 In 1972, Bhutan’s fourth king, King Jigme Singye Wangchuck, declared, “Gross National Happiness is more important than Gross Domestic Product.”
 This led to the development of the Gross National Happiness (GNH) Index, a measurement tool based on nine domains—categories of holistic wellbeing including factors such as cultural and ecological diversity.

 Yet, in spite of this, Bhutan continues to target economic growth in response to the coronavirus pandemic, and their carbon emissions are rising.
 In Iceland, despite Prime Minister Jakobsdottir’s rejection of GDP as the sole indicator of government performance, she has been reluctant to go further than having “an emphasis on wellbeing.”
-New Zealand’s economy grew by a staggering 14% in just one quarter last year, and the Scottish government plans to stimulate “inclusive growth,” defined as “growth that combines increased prosperity with greater equality, creates opportunities for all, and distributes the benefits of increased prosperity fairly.”
+New Zealand’s economy grew by a staggering 14 percent in just one quarter last year, and the Scottish government plans to stimulate “inclusive growth,” defined as “growth that combines increased prosperity with greater equality, creates opportunities for all, and distributes the benefits of increased prosperity fairly.”

 Are we not more prosperous when our air is cleaner, our ecosystems more biodiverse, and our climate more stable?
 Of course we are.
 Those countries muddling towards a wellbeing economy are certainly ahead of those blindly pursuing growth at all costs.
 However, until they recognize the absolute threat that continued GDP growth poses to our wellbeing, they have not come far enough.